 Shortly, the state of Alabama offered a blessing in disguise when it wanted to build a maximum security prison on the property.

 Then, the camp migrated north to Franklin County, Alabama.
-The camp has continued to grow and the facilities now consist of a full commercial kitchen and dining hall, multiple bunkhouses, classrooms, a woodworking shop, sports facilities (including a softball field, a volleyball court, and a disc golf course), an outdoor stage theater, and a multipurpose building which will seat 200-300 people.
+The camp has continued to grow and the facilities now consist of a commercial kitchen and dining hall, multiple bunkhouses, classrooms, a woodworking shop, sports facilities (including a softball field, a volleyball court, a human foosball court, and a disc golf course), an outdoor stage theater, and a multipurpose building which will seat 200-300 people.
 The camp is so successful because of the people — the wonderful, all volunteer staff.